MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdParamSelector.md

 ### Returns
 |Type|Description|
 |-|-
-[AdParamIterator](AdParamIterator.md)|Iterator that you use to iterate through the substitution parameters that were selected based on the selector's selection criteria.
+[AdParamIterator](AdParamIterator.md)|An iterator that you use to iterate through the selected substitution parameters.

 ## See also